Ralph J. Mills Jr.: Professor and critic

-Mills was an acclaimed poet, scholar and professor.
+Mills was a poet, scholar and professor.
 A teacher and critic known for the precision of his observations and the generosity of his praise, Mills first taught at University of Chicago (1959–65), and was Associate Chairman of the Committee on Social Thought.
-He then taught modern literature, poetry and creative writing in the English Department at University of Illinois at Chicago from 1965–1997, where he was the first director of graduate studies in English.
+He then taught modern literature, poetry and creative writing in the English Department at University of Illinois at Chicago from 1965 to 1997, where he was the first director of graduate studies in English.
 At UIC, he taught a range of classes, but in later years focused on poetry.
 He had the ability to break down complex poems and "didn't demand his students be carbon copies of who he was", said Michael Anania, a poet and colleague of Mills' at UIC.

 His literary ambitions dated to his college years at Lake Forest College; he studied English and published his early work in Tusitala, the College's literary magazine.
 After graduation, Mills earned an MA and PhD in English from Northwestern University and studied at Oxford.
 He led a distinguished academic career, teaching first at the University of Chicago and later becoming the first director of graduate studies in English at the University of Illinois–Chicago, where he taught modern literature and creative writing for more than 30 years.

 Mills committed himself to poetry scholarship early in his career; he edited the letters of the great American poet Theodore Roethke and the notebooks of David Ignatow.
 Mills' scholarly essays and reviews have appeared in the most distinguished literary and academic journals, but he has also written with great verve and clarity for a popular audience in the Chicago Sun-Times.
 He edited the famous anthology Contemporary American Poetry.

-Between 1963 and 1975, he published numerous critical articles, monographs, eight books of criticism and two volumes of essays on contemporary American poets, as well as edited Theodore Roethke’s letters and selected prose, and David Ignatow’s Notebooks.
+Between 1963 and 1975, he published numerous critical articles, monographs, eight books of criticism and two volumes of essays on contemporary American poets, as well as edited Theodore Roethke's letters and selected prose, and David Ignatow's Notebooks.
 His essays and criticism concentrated on 20th Century poets such as Roethke, Edith Sitwell and Wallace Stevens.
 His critical work was used in numerous classrooms and workshops over the years and reprinted in textbooks and a compilation of his well-received criticism, Essays on Poetry, was published in 2003.

 He was also poetry reviewer for the Chicago Daily News, Chicago Sun Times, Poetry, and American Poetry Review in the late 1960s.